 The hunt for the best computer language

 Our language is adapted to the context in which we humans communicate.
 But computers ‘think’ differently.
-What would a language be like whose structure was optimally adjusted for use by humans and machines?
+What is the optimal form of a language for human-machine communication?
 Tessa Verhoef is trying to find the answer.

 This article previously appeared in Leidraad, our free alumni magazine (in Dutch).

 In the world of artificial intelligence (AI) a computer that can understand language is the holy grail.
 But that grail is a long way away: Google or Siri don’t understand a thing and you can’t converse with them either.
 To understand a language, an algorithm must, like us, learn by interacting with others.
 This interaction interests Tessa Verhoef no end.